LowellInstruments/ddt/README.md

 Tools to convert a Rpi into a DDH.
 Don't manually run ```apt```.
 We take care of all.

+## Remote access

+If you followed the steps in document BASE_LINUX.md your Rpi is in your wi-fi and can SSH to it.

+We will install another remote control tool, DWService, later.

 ## Different Raspberry versions

 To know the architecture of your raspberrypi OS, just run ``arch`` in the terminal. ``armv7l`` indicates 32-bits and ``aarch64`` indicates 64-bits.